project-open-data/project-open-data.github.io/whitepapers/unobligated-balance.md

 ## Background

 The DATA Act requires agencies to report unobligated balances from each of their appropriations accounts.
-Unobligated balances are published in the President’s Budget; SF 133 Report on Budget Execution and Budgetary Resources; and, in other government-wide publications.
+Unobligated balances are published in the _President’s Budget_; SF 133 Report on Budget Execution and Budgetary Resources; and, in other government-wide publications.

 ## Context